apache/skywalking/docs/en/concepts-and-designs/event.md

 **Note** that the `Unhealthy` event above is only for demonstration, they are not detected by default in SkyWalking, however, you can use the methods in [How to Report Events](#how-to-report-events) to report this kind of events.

+## Correlation between events and metrics

+SkyWalking UI visualizes the events in the dashboard when the event service / instance / endpoint matches the displayed service / instance / endpoint.

+By default, SkyWalking also generates some metrics for events by using [OAL](oal.md).
+The default metrics list of event may change over time, you can find the complete list in [event.oal](../../../oap-server/server-bootstrap/src/main/resources/oal/event.oal).
+If you want to generate you custom metrics from events, please refer to [OAL](oal.md) about how to write OAL rules.

 ## Known Events